cryspen/verify-rust-std/testable-simd-models/README.md

 Within the `core_arch` folder in this crate, there is a different folder for each architecture for which we have wrtten models.
 In particular, it contains folders for `x86` and `arm_shared`.
-Each such folder has 3 sub-folders, `models`, `tests`, and `specs`.
+Each such folder has 2 sub-folders: `models` and `tests`.

-The `models` folder contains the models of the intrinsics, with a file corresponding to different target features, and are written using the various abstractions implemented in `crate::abstractions`, especially those in `crate::abstractions::simd`.
+The `models` folder contains the models of the intrinsics, with different files for different target features (e.g. `sse2`, `avx2` etc.).
+The code in this folder is written using the various abstractions implemented in `abstractions`, especially those in `abstractions::simd`.
 These models are meant to closely resemble their implementations within the Rust core itself.

 The `tests` folder contains the tests of these models, and is structured the same way as `models`.
 Each file additionally contains